-Citation, DOI and article data
+Citation, DOI, disclosures and article data

 Osteomas are commonly found in patients undergoing imaging of the sinuses, appearing in up to 3% of CT examinations of the paranasal sinuses 1.
 They are most frequently diagnosed in 20-50 years olds, and there is a male predilection (M:F = 1.5-2.6:1) 1.

-Most osteomas are asymptomatic and are found incidentally when imaging the sinuses either for sinonasal symptoms or for unrelated complaints.
+Most paranasal sinus osteomas are asymptomatic and are found incidentally when imaging the sinuses either for sinonasal symptoms or for unrelated complaints.
 Osteomas may become symptomatic in one of two ways:

 direct mass effect

 obstruction of normal sinus drainage